mastercomfig/mastercomfig-pipe/README.md

 # mastercomfig-pipe
-A native background pipe to support advanced TF2 scripting
+A native background pipe to support advanced TF2 scripting.